 We have been loitering about for about ten minutes now waiting for the Aviemore bus to arrive, but it apparently has got lost.
 Yes, lost from Aviemore.
 To the non locals.
 To find Pitlochry from Aviemore.
 Leave Aviemore join A9, point south and you’ll find Pitlochry.

 On board, big Graeme.
 Another local fella we recently found out is taking part today.
-He was goni chum along wi us, but hanging aboot and nervous energy is making the natives restless.
+He was goni chum along wi us, but hanging aboot combined with nervous energy is making the natives restless.
 We reconcile that even when bus arrives, all the bikes need tae get unloaded and pedals refitted.
 Democracy wins and we set off just as the bus arrives, hollering at big Graeme that we’ll catch him at first feed stop.
 We won’t be blazing any trails on Day 2

 We get to the start line.
 No mass rolling start today.
 ‘Go when yis are ready lads” is the instruction from the start line steward.